daleghent/phd2-wiki/EventMonitoring.md

 When the `guide` method command is received, PHD2 will respond immediately indicating that the `guide` sequence has started.
 The `guide` method will return an error status if equipment is not connected.
 PHD will then:

   * start capturing if necessary
-  * auto-select a guide star if one is not already selected
+  * auto-select a guide star if one is not already selected.
+It the optional ROI parameter is present, star selection will be confined to the specified region of interest.
-  * calibrate if necessary, or if the RECALIBRATE parameter is true
+  * calibrate if necessary, or if the `recalibrate` parameter is true
   * wait for calibration to complete
   * start guiding if necessary
   * wait for settle (or timeout)